0xteamhq/rrag/crates/rrag/GUIDE.md

 // Use the agent
 let response = agent.process_message(
     "What can you tell me about Rust programming?", Some("user-123".to_string())
 ).await?;

-println!("Agent: {}", response.text);
+tracing::debug!("Agent: {}", response.text);
 ```

 ## Advanced Features